Innovate Your Employee Experience

 What is your first reaction when people come to you with an idea?
 Unfortunately, most of us react by immediately judging the merits of the idea without hearing any of the details.
-Now put yourself in that person's shoes.
-Thier intention was to bring you an idea they flet added value, and before they even had the opportunity to explain, you've shot them down.
+Now put yourself in their shoes.
+They intended to bring you an idea they felt added value, and before they even had the opportunity to explain, you've shot them down.
 How likely will it be they come to you again with an idea?
 What if that next idea is the one that would have helped you make your number this year?

-A culture of innovation is one where ideas are encouraged and given an opportunity to grow.
+A culture of innovation is one where ideas are encouraged and allowed to grow.
 Even if an idea isn't practical at the moment, it most likely contains some aspects that can be useful.
-I work with my clients to diagnose the current state of the innovative culture and provide assessment on:
+I work with my clients to diagnose the current state of the innovative culture and provide an assessment on:

 The utilization of the organization's Cognitive Diversity (The different perspectives and heuristics within the organization)

-How the creative potential of the organization is accessed and utilize
+How the creative potential of the organization is accessed and utilized

-How organiztional values (what is aspoused) aligns wtih organizational norms (how things really are)
+What organizational values (what is espoused) align with organizational norms (how things are)

-With this assessment I can create a plan to increase an organization's innovative potential by working wtih leadership and managers to foster ideas in a way that maintains an employees motivation and dignity.
+With this assessment, I can create a plan to increase an organization's innovative potential by working with leaders and managers to foster ideas in a way that maintains an employee's motivation and dignity.
 I'll also provide an action plan to increase innovative potential by:

 Utilizing Cognitive Diversity in decision making